smpolson/clogit/README.md

 ```

 ## Rologit Code Breakdown
-The general structure of the rologit implementation is to use the clogit functions with alterend inputs to calculate values for the "race for first" and subsequently the "race for second".
-Here, the "place" variable is 2 if the given horse won, 1 if the horse placed second, and 0 otherwise.
-Note that currently I've hardcoded everything to work with only places first and second, but can change this to make the place variable of arbitrary format.
-First, we have obj(p, model, y, group), dLL(p, model, y, group), ddLL(p, model, y, group, i) functions which are all identical their clogit implementations.
-Next, here is the data_prep method which removes the horses from the data whos place is equal to value.

-Note: I tried for a while to directly implement the log likelihood function from rologit in stata.
-If you want to play around with it, here it is.
-The reason I abandonned it was I could'nt get the log likelihood to agree with Stata's, even though the equation is referenced in Stata's documentation for its rologit function.
+The general structure of the rologit implementation is to use the clogit functions with altered inputs to calculate values for log likelihood and its partials.
+Note: Initially, I tried for a while to directly implement the log likelihood function from Stata's rologit documentation.
+I included it below just in case it is important in the future, but it is not in pythonrologity.py.
+The reason I abandonned it was I couldn't get the log likelihood to agree with Stata's:
 ```
 def rLL(weights, model, ranks, group):
     # compute mu for each horse